raspberrypilearning/3D-scene/en/step_3.md

 ## Choose a theme

-In this step you will choose a theme for your 3D scene.
+In this step, you will choose a theme for your 3D scene.

 --- task ---

-In the example below, the theme is of a night-time city.
-It creates a gloomy mood with the moon shining a dim light over the houses.
-A witch hovers in the sky and far off dog bark can be heard.
+In the example below, the theme is of a city at night-time.
+It creates a gloomy mood, with the moon shining a dim light over the houses.
+A witch hovers in the sky and far away, a dog bark can be heard.

 Use the **distance** slider to change the size of the witch and the volume of the dog bark to make them seem closer or further away.